Yupik peoples

 The Yupik are an Indigenous people who traditionally live in Alaska, St. Lawrence Island and the Diomede Islands in the Bering Sea and parts of Siberia.
 The larger Yupik community is divided into three main subgroups of people who live in different geographic regions.
 The Alutiiq people live on the Alaska Peninsula and in south central Alaska’s coastal and island areas.
 The Alutiiq are also closely related to the Aleut people.
 The Central Alaskan Yup’ik are found in the Yukon-Kuskokwim Delta, the Kuskokwim River, and along the northern coast of Bristol Bay.
 The Siberian Yupik live in the Russian Far East and western Alaska’s St. Lawrence Island.

-Yupik peoples first arrived at what would eventually become the American shores in western Alaska about three thousand years ago.
-After first settling on the coast, the Yupik began migrating up coastal waterways like the Yukon and Kuskokwim Rivers around 1400 Common Era.
+Yupik people first arrived on what would eventually become the American shores in western Alaska about 3,000 years ago.
+After first settling on the coast, the Yupik began migrating up coastal waterways like the Yukon and Kuskokwim Rivers around 1400 CE.
 Ultimately, Yupik communities extended as far upriver as Paimiut on the Yukon and Crow Village on the Kuskokwim.

 Surviving in the Alaskan wilderness was no easy task.
-Traditionally, the Yupik lived a nomadic lifestyle as hunting and fishing who followed the wildlife on which they depended for sustenance.
+Traditionally, the Yupik lived a nomadic lifestyle, hunting, fishing, and following the wildlife on which they depended for sustenance.
 The species they hunted the most included walrus, seals, and whales.
 Because they were nomads and did not originally have permanent homes, the Yupik people had to live in easily movable homes.
 Most were tent-like structures made of sealskin mats stretched over light wooden frames.
 Men and women spent most of their time in separate tents connected by a long hallway where everyone could cook and eat together.
 These tent-houses also include dug-out spaces that offered added protection from the harsh outside elements.
 Moving around from place to place also meant that the Yupik people had to be inventive in terms of transportation.
 They often used kayaks, baidarkas, and whaleboats to traverse waterways and sleds to cross the snow-covered landscape.

 The cold Alaskan weather also required the Yupik people to make and wear heavy clothing made from sealskin and animal hides.
 Most people wore hooded parkas, tunic-like shirts, and loose-fitting pants, as well as thick woven grass socks and gloves, mittens, and boots made from sealskin.